-Antoine GADAN (1854-1934) Orientalist - La Floraison - Oil painting on canvas by Mr. Antoine GADAN (born in Seurre in Côte d'Or in 1854 and died in Bône, Annaba, Algeria in 1934) La Floraison oil painting on frame, Lilacs, White Roses. signed lower left, undated.
-The dimensions of the canvas are: height 60 cm x width 120 cm Bibliography Antoine Gadan arrived in Algiers at the age of 27 in 1881 and lived on a farm belonging to the Count of Sonis near Bône (Annaba).
-He painted rural subjects that earned him the nickname of "painter of herbs".
+- The Fruit Basket - Oil painting on canvas by Mr. Antoine GADAN (born in Seurre in Côte d'or in 1854 and died in Bône, Annaba, Algeria in 1934) The Fruit Basket oil painting on frame, Grapes and pomegranate. signed lower left, undated.
+The dimensions of the canvas are: height 51 cm x Length 74 cm The frame is 10 cm wide by 7 cm deep.
+Additional information: On the back of the frame there is a label from the framer, "M. Fçois.
+CAMILLERI, Gilder on Wood, Frames, 6 rue Nve.
+St. Augustin - BÔNE "Bibliography Antoine Gadan arrived in Algiers at the age of 27 in 1881 and lived on a farm belonging to the Count of Sonis near Bône (Annaba).
+He painted rural subjects that earned him the nickname "painter of grasses".
 His painting is full of poetry and sincerity.
-Gadan is a glory of Bône, present at the Universal Exhibition of 1900, he receives the Vermeil medal from the hands of Rochegrosse.
-Many works are preserved in the Museums of Fine Arts
+Gadan is a